 There are many ways to become an Ambassador.
 Read below to see what some of our previous Ambassadors have done:

 MEET OUR AMBASSADORS

-Jenna Brown is currently working on securing donated items for Zara's kids.
+Jenna B. is currently working on securing donated items for Zara's kids.
 In November 2020, Jenna worked with our US staff to create an online wishlist of much-needed items and then spread the word through her school community.
 Through her efforts, we have already received 59 pairs of sneakers, and 126 reusable masks for our children.
 Jenna now leads a formal initiative, Zara's Connection Club (ZCC), at her high school.
 To learn more about ZCC, click here.